 If a car is your preferred mode of transport, you will normally be able to get behind the wheel on your 17th birthday, and if you’re looking to take lessons as soon as you’re old enough, you can apply for your provisional licence up to three months before you start driving.

-One exception to this is if you're getting the higher rate of the mobility component of the Disability Living Allowance (DLA), in which case you can drive at 16.
+One exception to this is if you’re getting the enhanced rate of the mobility component of the Personal Independence Payment (PIP), in which case you can drive at 16.

 You can also take to the roads at 16 if you want to ride a